 1. Marquette University

 The MBA program at Marquette covers all functional areas of a business.
-It puts a unique emphasis on topics such as society, ethics and global business, with a focus on International Specialization.
+It puts special emphasis on topics such as society, ethics, and global business, with a focus on International Specialization.
 Marquette offers a practical education with business and career application.
 The Executive MBA admits up to 25 students during each admissions cycle.
 The program length is 17 months, consisting of approximately 50 credits.
 The program format is blended, with 40% of the content delivered online, and the rest face-to-face.
 You need at least five years of management experience to apply for the program.
 A typical class consists of 15-22 students, for a small student-to-teacher ratio.

 2. University of Wisconsin Oshkosh